pretzelhammer/rust-blog/posts/learning-rust-in-2020.md

 ### [Codewars](https://www.codewars.com/join?language=rust)

 Codewars is a misleading name.
 There's no war going on at Codewars.
-There's no time limit to solve problems and your solutions aren't judged on their speed of execution or memory useage.
+There's no time limit to solve problems and your solutions aren't judged on their speed of execution or memory usage.
 You aren't in competition with anyone else.
 This isn't a bad thing, just worth pointing out.

 Rust is a supported language on Codewars.
 For every problem on Codewars you get a solution template which usually contains a single unimplemented function which you then have to implement and submit in order to solve the problem.
 These solution templates are created by humans, including humans who aren't familiar with Rust, so you occasionally get some awkward and unidiomatic Rust.
 Examples: